 - 13.10.1.
 Where a student believes that they have a legitimate reason for missing a final examination or failing to complete coursework, they may appeal to the Provost in the first instance, for an extension to coursework deadlines beyond the end of trimester. - 13.10.2.
 The Provost may consult with the GCNYC Academic Board to come to a decision.
 Should the appeal be approved, an interim grade of "I" (Incomplete) is assigned.
 Incomplete grades have no quality points and are not factored into a graduate student's semester or overall GPA. - 13.10.3.
-The final grade for the course is revised by the instructor when the student completes the course requirements.
-Failure to meet these deadlines will result in the incomplete grade reverting to the original grade submitted by the instructor, or to an "F" grade if no work was submitted by the beginning of Week 8 of the following trimester.
+When a grade of "I" has been assigned a final grade for the course will be assigned by the instructor when the student completes the course requirements.
+Failure to meet these deadlines will result in the incomplete grade reverting to the original grade submitted by the instructor, or to a "F" grade if no work was submitted after a period of 90 days following the submission of an Incomplete to the Office of the Registrar.
 Incomplete grades are not left on a record beyond this point.